imageio/imageio-ffmpeg/README.md

 ## Purpose

-The purpose of this project is to take care of some of the difficulty of imageio's ffmpeg plugin.
+The purpose of this project is to provide a simple reliable ffmpeg wrapper for working with video files.
 It takes care of producing platform-specific wheels that include the binary executables of ffmpeg.
-These can then be installed (and updated, and uninstalled) easily with pip.
+These can then be installed (and updated or uninstalled) easily with pip.

-(For those interested, the actual binaries are on https://github.com/imageio/imageio-binaries.)
+It also provides simple generator functions for reading and writing data from/to ffmpeg, which also reliably terminate the ffmpeg process when done.

-This library does not rely on imageio, and can be used by itself just fine.
+This library is used as the basis for the [imageio](https://github.com/imageio/imageio) ffmpeg plugin, but it can be used by itself just fine.

 ## How it works

-This library calls ffmpeg in a subprocess, and video frames are send over the pipes.
-This is certainly not the fastest way to use ffmpeg, but it makes it possible to wrap ffmpeg with pure Python, which makes distribution and installation *much* easier.
+This library calls ffmpeg in a subprocess, and video frames are communicated over pipes.
+This is certainly not the fastest way to use ffmpeg, but it makes it possible to wrap ffmpeg with pure Python, making distribution and installation *much* easier.
 And probably the code itself too.
 In contrast, [PyAV](https://github.com/mikeboers/PyAV) wraps ffmpeg at the C level.

 ## Requirements